-Traditional approaches \cite{bleyer2011patchmatch, sand2004video, min2010temporally} assume shared planes among neighboring frames and use 3D spatial windows and temporal propagation to estimate disparities.
+Traditional approaches \cite{sand2004video, min2010temporally} assume shared planes among neighboring frames and use 3D spatial windows and temporal propagation to estimate disparities.
 In the era of deep learning, Zhong \textit{et al.}~\cite{zhong2018open} introduced an LSTM-based approach for stereo videos, focusing on unsupervised learning with limited real-world annotations but neglecting temporal information.
 For dynamic scenes, Li \textit{et al.}\cite{li2023temporally} proposed CODD, emphasizing temporal consistency.
 They expanded a image-based stereo network with separate motion and fusion networks to align and aggregate current and past estimated disparities.
-Zhang \textit{et al.}\cite{zhang2023temporalstereo} developed a coarse-to-fine network leveraging past context to enhance predictions in challenging scenarios like occlusions and reflective regions.
-Cheng \textit{et al.}\cite{cheng2024stereo} contributed by creating a synthetic dataset for indoor XR scenarios and designing a framework to reduce computational costs through temporal cost aggregation.
-Khan \textit{et al.}\cite{khan2023temporally} proposed a learned fusion approach by updating the global point cloud of each frame.
-However, these methods are limited to propagating temporal information only within the past neighboring frame, thereby constraining the temporal receptive field.
-They also heavily rely on auxiliary known camera motions or scene geometry priors for fusing temporal information, limiting the choice of training datasets.
-Karaev \textit{et al.}~\cite{karaev2023dynamicstereo} expanded the receptive field via a transformer-based architecture with time, stereo, and temporal attention mechanisms.
-Despite achieving improved results through sliding window processing, their approach confines temporal information within a fixed pre-set range, falling short of encompassing the entire sequence.
-Additionally, the lack of alignment operations renders it suboptimal for cost aggregation.
+Zhang \textit{et al.}\cite{zhang2023temporalstereo} developed a coarse-to-fine network leveraging past context to enhance predictions in challenging scenarios like occlusions and reflective regions. \textcolor{black}{Cheng \textit{et al.}\cite{cheng2024stereo} contributed by creating a synthetic dataset for indoor XR scenarios.
+They also introduced a model called XRStereo, which requires extra camera pose information for temporal warping between frames for temporal consistency.} Khan \textit{et al.}\cite{khan2023temporally} proposed a learned fusion approach by updating the global point cloud of each frame.
+However, these methods are limited to propagating temporal information only within the past neighboring frame, thereby constraining the temporal receptive field. \textcolor{black}{They also heavily rely on auxiliary known camera motions or scene geometry priors for fusing temporal information, limiting the choice of training datasets and practical application.} Karaev \textit{et al.}~\cite{karaev2023dynamicstereo} expanded the receptive field via a transformer-based architecture with time, stereo, and temporal attention mechanisms. \textcolor{black}{More recently, Jing \textit{et al.}~\cite{jing2025stereovideotemporallyconsistent} adapted monocular priors to enhance the feature representation.} Despite achieving improved results through sliding window processing, their approach confines temporal information within a fixed pre-set range, falling short of encompassing the entire sequence.
+Besides, the lack of alignment operations renders it suboptimal for cost aggregation.